mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Uh-huh.

 **Questioner:** Okay.
-And Dogen makes three points.
+And Dōgen makes three points.
 The first point is... that all beings are in this mirror?

 **Katagiri Roshi:** Mm-hm.